upojzsb/seismic_toolbox/README.md

 ### wigb

-wigb is a tool for seismic data visualization. wigb can visualize a multi-trace data trace by trace.
+wigb is a tool for seismic data visualization. wigb can show a multi-trace data trace by trace.

-The following picture is the result of wigb_tester.py.

 Demonstrations are shown in [Visualization](./visualization/README.md)